 3. Augmented reality

 Augmented reality is another innovative example of martech currently being embraced by businesses.
-Augmented reality, or AR, is when a digital feature is superimposed upon a real world image.
+Augmented reality, or AR, is when a digital feature is superimposed upon a real world image the Pokemon Go game being perhaps the best known example.
 While this has previously been considered something of a gimmick, improvements to smartphone technology have seen more and more businesses embrace augmented reality as a genuine marketing approach.
 More than a thousand brands have signed up to mobile AR application Blippar, for example, which overlays digital content onto physical objects.

 In addition, a number of high-profile brands have used augmented reality for their own bespoke marketing campaigns.
-Ikea used a smartphone app to let consumers see how items of furniture would look in their home and Converse similarly enabled shoppers to see how shoes would look when worn, simply by pointing their smartphone at their feet.
+Ikea used a smartphone app to let consumers see how items of furniture would look in their home for example and Converse similarly enabled shoppers to see how shoes would look when worn, simply by pointing their smartphone at their feet.
 The potential applications for AR marketing are vast and it is likely that more campaigns will make use of this technology as it develops.
 It is key that businesses that do decide to adopt AR in their campaigns do not see it as a replacement for other forms of content.
-AR should be used to enhance existing marketing materials, driving greater engagement with consumers.
+AR should be used to enhance existing marketing materials and add value to the experience, driving greater engagement with consumers.